PURL: Safe and Effective Sanitization of Link Decoration

+\textit{3) Manually Curated Lists.} Recall from Section~\ref{sec:background} that several privacy-enhancing browsers and extensions maintain lists of known \ats link decorations parameters.
+Despite these lists being limited, they contain popular query parameters that are manually vetted to be used for tracking.
+Thus, we also make use of \ats link decoration lists, maintained by Brave \cite{bravelistqueryparameters}, Firefox \cite{firefoxlistqueryparameters}, AdGuard \cite{adguardlistqueryparameters}, and uBlock Origin \cite{ublockoriginlistqueryparameters}.

 Using a combination of these techniques, we were able to label 18.76\% of our dataset, with 1.40\% (60,573 instances) being labeled as \ats and 17.36\% (749,553) as \nonats.
-Even though the ground truth is limited, especially for \ats samples, we argue that it is a significant improvement over the current state-of-the-art countermeasures.
-Additionally, mislabelling link decorations can result in significant website breakage, necessitating a high confidence, albeit limited, ground truth.
+Even though the ground truth is limited, especially for \ats samples, we argue that it is a significant improvement over the existing countermeasures.
+As described in Section \ref{subsec:countermeasures_related_work}, prior work has identified only a handful (maximum of around one thousand) \ats link decorations.
+Additionally, mislabelling link decorations can result in significant website breakage, necessitating a high-precision, albeit limited, ground truth.

-\para{Classifier.} \name makes use of the features extracted from the graph representation to train a supervised classifier.
-We use a random forest classification model because it is known to have high accuracy in the face of noisy labeled data, is efficient to train, and is interpretable \cite{uddin2022leveraging, mills2019efficient}.
+\para{Classifier.} After curating the ground truth, we next train a supervised classifier to detect \ats link decoration.
+We use a random forest ensemble classifier because it is tolerant against noisy labeled data, is efficient to train, and is interpretable \cite{uddin2022leveraging, mills2019efficient}.
 We train the model using a balanced set of \ats and \nonats link decoration samples.
 We evaluate the accuracy of our classifier using stratified 10-fold cross-validation, to ensure that we do not train and test on the same samples.
 Overall, our classifier achieves 98.74\% accuracy, 98.62\% precision, and 98.87\% recall, indicating that it is successful in detecting \ats link decorations.

 The classifier accuracy is also comparable across different types of link decorations.
 For resource paths, it achieves an accuracy of 99.36\%, 99.03\% precision, and 99.69\% recall.
 For query parameters, the accuracy is 96.40\%, precision is 93.39\%, and recall is 99.87\%.
 Finally, for fragments the accuracy is 99.33\%, precision is 98.75\%, and recall is 100\%.